open5e/open5e/source/monsters/tome-of-beasts/S/spark.rst

 potential body approaching, it dims its light or enters a metallic object.
 Sparks prefer to inhabit creatures with high Strength over other possible targets.
-Once in control of a body, the spark uses the new vessel to deliver shocking grasp attacks or to cast lightning bolt or call lightning against distant enemies.
+Once in control of a body, the spark uses the new vessel to deliver :ref:`srd:shocking-grasp` attacks or to cast :ref:`srd:lightning-bolt` or :ref:`srd:call-lightning` against distant enemies.
 If ejected from a creature, a spark immediately tries to inhabit another.

 **Elemental Nature.** A spark doesn’t require air, food, drink,